Constitution and Bylaws of the

 - The member has been convicted of a felony involving dishonesty or moral turpitude, or a misdemeanor involving theft, embezzlement or the misappropriation of funds;

-- The member has been disbarred by the highest court of a state in which he or she is licensed or resigns in the face of disciplinary proceedings.
-In other cases, a hearing should be granted on request.
+- The member has been disbarred by the highest court or the highest disciplinary body of a state in which he/she is licensed or resigns in the face of disciplinary proceedings.

 BYLAW VII